-The shape of these cutoff curves and the diameter, where 50 % activation is achieved (d{50} in the following), depend on the complex interactions between the chemical composition, the charging state of the sampled aerosol particles and the properties of the used vapor (Kangasluoma et al., 2013, 2014), as well as on the flow rates and overall instrument design.
-Over the last decades, several novel condensationtype particle detectors have been developed using different working fluids mainly to push the limits of the d{50} value towards smaller sizes: (1) using n-butanol ($C_4H{10}O$), which is chemically resistant and by usage of capillary design it can even activate particles as small as 2 nm (Stolzenburg and McMurry, 1991); (2) using water (H2O), which is environmentally friendly, odorless, easy to handle, and can also be boosted towards sub-3 nm detection (Hering et al., 2017, 2019); and (3) using diethylene glycol ($C_4H{10}O_3$, DEG), which has a comparatively low vapor pressure and allows for activation of molecular clusters well below 2 nm (Vanhanen et al., 2011).
-However, for all of these CPCs it was recently shown that the cutoff curve is significantly influenced by the chemical composition of the seeds with differences in the d{50} values of up to 1 nm for the latest generation of ultrafine detectors (Wlasits et al., 2020).
+The shape of these cutoff curves and the diameter, where 50 % activation is achieved (d{50} in the following), depend on the complex interactions between the chemical composition, the charging state of the sampled aerosol particles and the properties

-This implies a significant source of uncertainty within the typical applications of CPCs as the chemical composition of the sampled aerosol is often unknown, and thousands of chemical species are distributed in different proportions across individual particles (Bondy et al., 2018).
-Kangasluoma and Kontkanen (2017) showed that an uncertainty of ± 0.5 nm in the d{50} value can lead to an increase of uncertainties by a factor of 10 in both the measured total particle number concentration and the SMPS-derived measured size distribution, especially when narrow size distributions with steep gradients in size are sampled as in the case of almost all systems where new particle formation (NPF) from gas-to-particle conversion takes place (Stolzenburg et al., 2023a).
-In the case of regional NPF, the uncertainty in the total particle number concentration or particle size distribution directly translates into uncertainties in derived quantities such as the particle formation and growth rates (Stolzenburg et al., 2023b).
+- 40 of the used vapor (Kangasluoma et al., 2013; 2014) as well as on the flow rates and overall instrument design.
+Over the last decades several novel condensation-type particle detectors have been developed using different working fluids mainly to push the limits of the d{50} value towards smaller sizes: 1) using n-butanol (C4H10O), which is chemically resistant and by usage of capillary design it can even activate particles as small as 2 nm (Stolzenburg and McMurry, 1991); 2) using water (H2O), which is environmentally friendly, odorless as well as easy to handle and can also be boosted towards sub-3 nm detection (Hering et - 45 al., 2017; 2019); 3) using diethylene glycol ($C_4H{10}O_3$, DEG), which has a comparatively low vapor pressure and allows activation of molecular clusters well below 2 nm (Vanhanen et al., 2011).
+However, it was shown recently that for all of these CPCs a significant seed material composition dependence of the cutoff curve exists for all of these CPCs it was recently shown that the cutoff curve is significantly influenced by the chemical composition of the seeds with differences in the d50 values of up to 1 nm for the latest generation of ultrafine detectors (Wlasits et al., 2020). - 50 This implies a significant source of uncertainty within the typical applications of CPCs as the chemical composition of the sampled aerosol is often unknown-and thousands of chemical species are distributed in different proportions across individual particles (Bondy et al., 2018).
+Kangasluoma and Kontkanen (2017) showed that an uncertainty of ± 0.5 nm in the d50 value can lead to an increase of uncertainties by a factor of 10 in both the measured total particle number concentration and the SMPS-derived measured size distribution, especially when narrow size distributions with steep gradients in size are sampled as in the - case of almost all systems where new particle formation (NPF) from gas-to-particle conversion takes place (Stolzenburg et al., 2023a).
+In the case of regional NPF the uncertainty in the total particle number concentration or particle size distribution directly translates into uncertainties of derived quantities such as the particle formation and growth rates (Stolzenburg et al., 2023b).
 Chamber experiments have thus taken challenging approaches to correct their derived values to avoid these potentially dramatic uncertainties (Dada et al., 2020; Rörup et al., 2022).
-These uncertainties are even more important when it comes to vehicular exhaust emissions, where a non-volatile particle number emission limit of 6×10^{11} particles km-1 was introduced in European Euro 5/6 legislation (Giechaskiel et al., 2011).
-Several studies have shown that changes in the particle chemical composition also heavily influence these CPC measurements with a nominal cutoff of 23 nm, posing an important challenge to achieve intercomparability of measurements within these legislative procedures (Giechaskiel et al., 2009, 2011; Terres et al., 2021; Krasa et al., 2023).

-The development of CPCs with a reduced dependence on the chemical composition of the seed particles can thus be considered a milestone in aerosol technology.
-In the following sections, we present conclusive evidence that aforementioned composition dependences can be efficiently reduced by using propylene glycol as condensable vapor in a newly developed CPC and that this behavior is related to high saturation ratios achieved in the instrument.
+These uncertainties are even more important when it comes to - 60 vehicular exhaust emissions, where a non-volatile particle number emission limit of $6 \cdot 10^{11}$ particles km-1 was introduced into European Euro 5/6 legislation (Giechaskiel et al., 2011).
+Several studies have shown that changes in the seed-material compositionparticle chemical composition also heavily influence these CPC measurements with a nominal cutoff of 23 nm posing an important challenge to achieve intercomparability of measurements within these legislative procedures (Giechaskiel et al., 2009; Giechaskiel et al., 2011; Terres et al., 2021; Krasa et al., 2023). - 65 The development of CPCs with a reduced seed material composition reduced dependence on the chemical composition of the seed particles can thus be considered a milestone in aerosol technology.
+In the following sections we present conclusive evidence that aforementioned seed-materialcomposition dependences can be efficiently reduced by using propylene glycol as condensable vapor in a newly developed CPC and that this behavior is related to high saturation ratios achieved in the instrument.